-People with known hypersensitivity to (fluoro)quinolones should avoid any contact with the product.
+People with known hypersensitivity to fluoroquinolones should avoid any contact with the product.

-Valemas may cause skin and eye irritation.
 Avoid skin and eye contact.
 Wash any splashes from skin or eyes immediately with water.
+Wash hands after use.
 Do not eat, drink or smoke whilst handling the product.

 Care should be taken to avoid accidental self-injection.
-In case of accidental self-injection seek medical advice immediately and show the package leaflet or label to the physician
+If accidental self-injection occurs seek medical advice immediately.